 Pearl, who was hired to clean up Barbee’s mess, just led the program to its first NCAA Tournament appearance since 2003.
 But the success hasn’t come without controversy.

-Now that the Tigers have bowed out of the tournament in the Round of 32 and Pearl has had his opportunity to fire back at Barbee, it’s likely time for the Tigers administration to assess the viability of Pearl as the team’s coach moving forward after NCAA and FBI investigation concerns encompassed his program earlier in the season.
+Now that the Tigers have bowed out of the tournament in the Round of 32 and Pearl has had his opportunity to fire back at Barbee, it’s likely time for the Tigers administration to assess the viability of Pearl as the team’s coach after NCAA and FBI investigation concerns encompassed his program earlier in the season.

 “I’m Auburn’s basketball coach,” Pearl told SEC Country’s Justin Ferguson on Sunday.
 “I’m blessed and happy to be Auburn’s basketball coach.
 I want to stay at Auburn.
 And I’ve got to say, all season long, I feel very good about the position we’re in, the process we’ve gone through, and my anticipation is that I’ll be Auburn’s basketball coach.”